Cosmo-Tech/cosmotech-api/doc/Apis/SolutionApi.md

 Create a new solution

     Create a new solution with optional run templates and parameter definitions.
-Required: key (unique identifier), name.
-The solution key must be unique within the organization.

 ### Parameters